The strategic layer.

 Audience.

-Trend-driven men, 30–50, who invest in quality daily essentials.
+Design-literate men, 28–50, who already invest in quality daily essentials.

 Demographics, psychographics, and discovery-path detail in canon/audience.md.